fovegage/fovegage/README.md

 ### About Me

-- I'm a self-taught passionate Full stack development engineer from China 🇨🇳
+- 🇨🇳 I'm a self-taught passionate full stack development engineer from China

 - 👀 I’m interested in OS, Kubernetes, AI, Go, Python